-Where an alert requires ongoing action, progress will be discussed at the monthly Operational Management meetings and the Safety Alerts spreadsheet should be kept updated.
+Where an alert requires ongoing action, progress will be discussed at the monthly Operational Management meetings and the Safety Alerts database kept updated.

-The Clinical Effectiveness Facilitator will monitor the database and close the alerts when all areas have completed their response to them and all practicable remedial action to reduce risk has been undertaken.
+The Head of Quality and Safety will monitor the database and close the alerts when all areas have completed their response to them and all practicable remedial action to reduce risk has been undertaken.

-The Clinical Effectiveness Facilitator will provide a quarterly report to the Director of Governance, Regulation and Care that includes categories of safety alerts and 'exceptional reporting'., This information is shared with the Governance Sub Committee and main Committee.
+The Head of Quality and Safety will provide a quarterly report to the Director of Governance and Care that includes categories of safety alerts and 'exceptional reporting'.
+This information is shared with the Governance Sub Committee and Main Committee.

-Where specific issues have been identified as likely to be of significant risk to FNHC (for whatever reason) and may require financial, legal or other action, the Chief Executive Officer (CEO) and the Director of Finance will be appraised by the Director of Governance Regulation and Care and added to the organisational risk register if appropriate.
+Where specific issues have been identified as likely to be of significant risk to FNHC (for whatever reason) and may require financial, legal or other action, the Chief Executive Officer (CEO) and the Director of Finance will be appraised by the Director of Governance and Care and added to the organisational risk register if appropriate.